cryptogenicbonds/CryptoBullion-CBX/README.md

 And copy/paste the following contents:

 rpcuser=username

 rpcpassword=password

 rpcallowip=127.0.0.1

 rpcconnect=127.0.0.1

 DNSSEED=1

 daemon=1

 server=1

 gen=0

 testnet=0

 listen=0

 maxconnections=100

 addnode=173.230.133.205

 addnode=72.78.100.7

 addnode=70.98.114.237

 addnode=192.81.209.17

 addnode=192.241.222.16

 addnode=88.198.184.231

 addnode=109.169.220.58

 addnode=80.255.6.123

 addnode=66.58.170.165

 addnode=37.187.9.53

 addnode=216.158.85.123

 addnode=119.9.15.177

 replace username and password with your own username and password.
 Do not use the same username/password that is the same as something sensitive, like a website.

-Place the file in you data directory. (you need to run the Qt or daemon once before you do this)
+Place the file in your data directory. (you need to run the Qt or daemon once before you do this)

 If using Linux, the data directory is located at /home/User/.CryptogenicBullion where User is your login username for your system.